Part of South Dublin amateur drama since 1983

 Who can join Balally Players?

-Membership is open to anyone over 17 years of age and upward.
-You may have years of experience or none, but all are welcome to come along to our Open Nights in September (and sometimes January) and by arrangement during the year.
+Membership is open to anyone 18 years of age or older.
+You may have years of experience or none, but all are welcome to come along to our Open Nights, which may be held in September (and sometimes January) and by arrangement during the year.
+If you are interested in joining the group, or wish to find out more, you can contact a member of the Committee using the email form on the Contact page.

 Do I have to act?

-No. Not everybody wants to act and not straight away.
-There are many other facets to a theatre company and you might prefer to get involved in set, sound or lighting design or in set construction.
+No. Not everybody wants to act, or not straight away.
+There are many other facets to a theatre company and you might prefer to get involved in the design of a set, the sound or lighting, set construction or one of the many other support roles that are equally important — from promoting a show, to finding props, to helping backstage or assisting another member of the creative team and crew.
 There are openings for all kinds of talent.

 What nights?
-Most Monday and Wednesday nights when a play is in rehearsal.
+Usually Monday and Wednesday nights when a play is in rehearsal.

 Where does the group meet?